jppol-cloud/.github/profile/README.md

 ## Hi there 👋

-This GitHub org contains cloud provider configuration and is owned by digital developement & technology in JP/Politikens Hus A/S.
+This GitHub org contains cloud provider configuration and is maintained by the cloud team in JP/Politikens Hus A/S.

 <!--